microsoft/ebpf-for-windows/docs/Long term goals.md

 update the core eBPF for Windows project and likewise updates to the core eBPF for Windows project should not break extensions.

-The project envisions two main scenarios for extensions, observability of system state and modification of system behavior.
+The project envisions two main scenarios for extensions: observability of system state and modification of system behavior.

 ### Observability